 All subjects are equally valid.
-Our advice is that students choose subjects where they can achieve the greatest success, in terms of their results and enjoyment.
-The best advice is to encourage students to select subjects they think they will enjoy which relate to their future career plans and that they believe they will be successful in; not the subjects their friends are doing or that contains their favourite teacher.
+Our advice is that students choose subjects where they can achieve the greatest success regarding their results and enjoyment.
+The best advice is to encourage students to select subjects they think they will enjoy that relate to their future career plans and that they believe they will be successful in, not the subjects their friends are doing or those that contain their favourite teacher.

 Students need to take the options process very seriously.
-Please read this booklet carefully, even if they think you know what subjects they want to do, make time to talk to the appropriate staff during the options evening and students in Years 10 and 11 who are currently studying the subject.
+Please read this booklet carefully.
+Even if they think you know what subjects they want to do, talk to the appropriate staff during the options evening and students in Years 10 and 11 who are currently studying the subject.